DICOMWG26AnnotationAHG/hackathon/README.md

 - **Image display systems**: Slide microscopy image viewers with annotation capabilities that enable users to draw and review annotations.
 - **Image analysis systems**: ML models in training or evaluation mode that either use annotations as ground truth labels for supervised learning during model training or generate annotations during model inference, respectively.

-Each system may take on the role of an annotation producer or consumer:
+Each system may take on the role of an annotation producer or consumer (or both):

  - **Producer**: Creates annotations for a given image.
  - **Consumer**: Parses and interprets annotations together with the corresponding source image.